What Types of Brake Systems Does My Car Have?

 Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads or shoes have worn out.
 This could also cause a grinding sound with or without pushing on the brake pedal.

 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give Port Clinton Auto Repair a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Port Clinton Auto Repair in Port Clinton today!
 We will make sure your shocks and struts work.
-We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Automotive repair, or Truck Repair.
+We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Automotive repair, or Brakes.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Ottawa County, Port Clinton, OH, Put-in-Bay, OH, Sandusky, OH, or the surrounding areas, you can bring your car to Port Clinton Auto Repair.
 Since 1949, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your BMW's brake pads, your Chevrolet's rotors, your Dodge's fluid, your Ford's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us: